SeniorDesignBehrend/AIBI-Computer-Vision-for-Manufacturing/Requirements/Unified_Requirements_Analysis.md

 ### Product: Usability Requirements

 #### PU-1: Factory Worker Ease of Use
-- **Requirement:** System must be extremely easy to use for manufacturing workers with minimal training
+- **Requirement:** System must be extremely easy to use for manufacturing workers with minimal training, needs to be easier than what is currently being done
 - **Details:**
   - Function reliably with workers wearing gloves, goggles, and hard hats
   - Work consistently on first attempt without repositioning requirements